tinkerbell/tinkerbell.org/content/docs/integrations/cloudinit.md

         version: "22.04"
 ```

-## Setup cloud-init to use Hegel
+## Setup cloud-init to use Tootles

-To use cloud-init with Tinkerbell, you need to set up cloud-init to use Hegel as the configuration source.
+To use cloud-init with Tinkerbell, you need to set up cloud-init to use Tootles as the configuration source.
 This is done via [Actions] in a [Template].
-When using these example Actions, be sure to replace `<Hegel_IP:Port>` with the IP address and port of your Hegel instance.
+When using these example Actions, be sure to replace `<Tootles_IP:Port>` with the IP address and port of your Tootles instance.

-> Please note that this is a known working configuration but not necessarily the only way to configure cloud-init to use Hegel.
+> Please note that this is a known working configuration but not necessarily the only way to configure cloud-init to use Tootles.

 ```yaml
 - name: "add cloud-init config"